 Scope

 This policy and procedure applies to all staff of Outsource Services.
-This includes all trainers, assessors and adminisatrtion staff working in partnership with Outsource Services, Trainer/assessor staff in particularly should have a clear understanding of this policy and procedure so that they can ensure students are aware of this process.
+This includes all trainers, assessors and operations staff working in partnership with Outsource Services, Trainer/assessor staff in particularly should have a clear understanding of this policy and procedure so that they can ensure students are aware of this process.

 Procedure